yishn/spotify-lyrics/README.md

 $ npm install
 ~~~

-You can build on Windows using:
+You can build using:

 ~~~
-$ npm run build:win
+$ npm run build
 ~~~

 The binaries will be created in `spotify-lyrics/bin/`.
+This app is optimized for Windows, but it should work on other platforms as well.